-The American mink (Mustela vison) was first introduced into Iceland in 1931 for fur farming.
+The American mink (Neovison vison) was first introduced into Iceland in 1931 for fur farming.
 Soon it escaped and now occupies most of the Icelandic lowlands.
-The mink is primarily found in habitats associated with water and is thought to be an opportunistic generalist in food choice.
-Minks are believed to live solitary lives, defending home ranges against other minks of the same sex [1].
+The mink is primarily found in habitats associated with water and is an opportunistic generalist in food choice [1].
+Mink is believed to live a solitary live, defending home range against other individuals of the same sex [2].
+It is considered invasive in Iceland and has had a negative effect on some native species.
+It can cause havoc in eider colonies and thus influence down harvesting.

-We estimated the impact of a new causeway crossing the fjord Kolgrafafjörður in the Snæfellsnes peninsula, W-Iceland, on the local population density and land use of feral mink, following the expression of concerns about a possible increase in mink numbers as the causeway might be ideal for mink dens.
+We estimated the impact of a new 1.7 km long causeway and bridge crossing the fjord Kolgrafafjordur, W-Iceland, on the local mink density and land use, following the expression of concerns raised by eider down harvesters regarding a possible increase in mink numbers as the causeway might be ideal for mink dens.